Pragmatic B2B SaaS Design: The Listing Page

 At the end of a table (like a counter)

-Notion shows the number of elements at the bottom of each category
+Notion shows the number of elements at the bottom of each database view.

 Where to put the main CTA in a listing?

-Understanding what the CTA refers to is important, especially if you’re using categories.
+Understanding what the CTA refers to is important, especially when using categories.

 Within the header